 Seasonal content strategy:

-February–March: Publish a "Spring Window Cleaning Guide for [City] Homeowners" targeting spring search demand before it peaks.
+February to March: publish a "Spring Window Cleaning Guide for [City] Homeowners" targeting spring search demand before it peaks.

-September–October: Publish "Getting Your Home Ready for the Holidays: Window Cleaning Checklist" targeting pre-holiday search demand.
+September to October: publish "Getting Your Home Ready for the Holidays: Window Cleaning Checklist" targeting pre-holiday search demand.

 GBP posts for seasonal demand: Post seasonal promotions and reminders aligned with your demand peaks: "Spring cleaning season is here, book your window cleaning before our schedule fills up" in late February.